ManticoreGamesInc/platform-documentation/src/api/coreluafunctions.md

 Functions named `Tick()` are special - if you have a script with a `Tick()` function, then that function will be called every frame of the game.
 This is not something you want to do often, because of performance costs, but can be used to set up animations.
 (Ideally inside of client contexts.)

-The `time()` funcion is very useful for this sort of thing - it will return the number of seconds since the map started running on the server, which makes it very useful in creating animations based on time.
+The `time()` function is very useful for this sort of thing - it will return the number of seconds since the map started running on the server, which makes it very useful in creating animations based on time.

 ```lua
 local propCubeTemplate = script:GetCustomProperty("CubeTemplate")